What a nightmare 2020 turned out to be

 2020 has been a long year

-We have all experienced lock down to some extent or another.
-This has been a necessity to save lives of those around us, especially the elderly, vulnerable and frail.
-This will probably continue into 2021 but we should not give up self-isolating ourselves, it is a small sacrifice to make to keep other alive and well.
+We have all experienced lockdown to some extent or another.
+This has been a necessity to save the lives of those around us, especially the elderly, vulnerable and frail.
+This will probably continue into 2021 but we should not give up self-isolating ourselves, it is a small sacrifice to make to keep others alive and well.

 My Christmas message last year was very different.
 The pandemic was not even on the horizon for the average person.
 Maybe they knew about it in Wuhan, China, this time last year but we were blissfully unaware. what a difference a year makes! now many of us are experts on the subject of the pandemic